vanguardbackup/docs/frequently-asked-questions.md

 We welcome contributions!
 Please check our [Development Guide](/development) for information on how to contribute code, report issues, or suggest improvements.

 ### Is there an API available for Vanguard?
-Currently, Vanguard does not offer a public API.
-For the latest information on available features, please check our documentation or GitHub repository.
+Currently, Vanguard does not offer an API.

-If you have a question that's not answered here, please don't hesitate to reach out to our support team or community forums.
+If you have a question that's not answered here, please make a post on our [GitHub Discussions page](https://github.com/vanguardbackup/vanguard/discussions).